sagemath/trac_to_gh/Issue 2085.md

 # Issue 2085: [with patch, needs review] bug in graph_isom and binary_code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2085

 Original creator: rlm